mirzafarangi/HealthAssist/README.md

 ### Dashboard Architecture

-The HealthAssist Dashboard provides a comprehensive visualization and analysis platform for interpreting HRV data.
+The HealthAssist Dashboard provides a visualization and analysis platform for interpreting HRV data.
 It's designed as a modular system with the cardiovascular metrics module currently implemented and additional health domains planned for future integration.

 #### Modular Design